Rmazze/MIS_Project/README.md

 \\\
 use them to set up the network router there is a priority field use it to set up the order on which the Pi connects to the wifi

+If on celery terminal you see 'First char' in loop detach the teensyboard since we are on a loop bug

 MIS@DISI

 ### Can You run it